Graylog2/documentation/pages/enterprise/log_view_widget.rst

 * Create a new Log View widget.
 * Expand your report with additional fields, in the widget.
 * Focus on the widget with an expanded view.
-* Export report details into a sharable report.
 * Build a chart with Log View data.

 Create Log View Widget